Traveller (1804 ship): Career

 Traveller, Rosser, master, was next reported to have sailed on 7 November 1806 from Deal, bound for the South Seas.
-This was the last report in Lloyd's List of her arrival or departure.
+She was next reported to have been at Madeira in November while on her way to the fishery.
+This was the last report in Lloyd's List of the arrival or departure of Traveller, Rosser (or Bosser), master.
+A Traveller was reported to have sailed from Madeira to Rio de Janeiro, from Madeira.
+Traveller was then reported to have arrived at Saint Helena on 15 May 1807, and to have sailed on 22 May for the coast of Africa.